centerionware/talos-wifi-daemonset/README.md

 On subsequent starts it will read from the configmaps for a wpa_supplicant.conf combined with the nodes hostname, this way each host can get it's own updates to wifi settings.

 The container has iw-tools and wpa_supplicant installed.
-This allows full configuration of enterprise grade wifi if there are wifi interfaces found on the system.
+This allows full configuration of enterprise security wifi if there are wifi interfaces found on the system.
 The container must run with elevated priviledges and on the host network of each node.

 Each node will have a configMap and three secrets available for wifi configuration